culpgrant/strava_mds/README.md

 - A unit test to make sure every function is added in the __all__ in the __init__ file (Why again?)

 - still need to finalize Dagster working via docker locally
+- DBT add a test that all yml files in the DBT project start with `_`